maxkoretskyi/gatsby-nx-integration/README.md

 $ node scripts/build-gatsby
 ```

+Debugging child processes in Gatsby is described [in this article](https://indepth.dev/how-to-debug-a-child-process-in-node-and-gatsby-js-with-chrome/).

 ### Findings

 - The `directory` property of the `program` argument passed to the `build` command should have the path to the gatsby app inside the workspace: